1anasjr/1anasjr/README.md

-- 👋 Hi, I’m @1anasjr
+- 👋 Hi, I’m @Mohammed Anas
 - 👀 I’m interested in coding, software development, gaming and all the stuff related to software.
-- 🌱 I’m currently learning Computing in Software Development, pursuing to become a Software Engineer.
+- 🌱 I’m expected to graduate at September this year and currently I am learning Web development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m passionate about app development, web development and UI/UX designing.
-- 📫 How to reach me gmail - anasjrofficial@gmail.com
+- 📫 How to reach me - anasjrofficial@gmail.com / +97 52 696 2976 / 971 54 364 8873

 <!---
 1anasjr/1anasjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.